skpomerv/data1201/lab9/README.md

 Test the program with no arguments, with a file that exists, and with a file that does not exist.
 (Remember that files in another directory may require you to provide the file path).

 ## Step 2) Again and again and again and again and...
+### Decisions: While
+The `while` statement gates certain commands to continue running as long as a condition holds true.
+The condition is checked at the start of each loop iteration.

+Notice the scope is encompassed within `do` and `done`!

+    while [ condition ]; do
+        # statements
+    done

+### Once more, with gusto!

 1. Inside of `$DATA1201_LABS/lab9`, make a script called __check.sh__.
 2. Give execution permission to __check.sh__.
 3. Create a `while` loop where the condition is `true`.